Town of Altona Response to COVID-19

 - Suspending recreation programs.
 As restrictions are lifted, recreation programs may begin to be offered again.
 Click here to learn what programs are being offered.

-- Indoor recreation facilities such as the Millennium Exhibition Centre are closed until further notice.
+- The Millennium Exhibition Centre’s facilities such as the Altona Elk’s Playland and Mini Stick Arena are closed until further notice

 - Outdoor recreation facilities such as the Bridge Skate Park, playgrounds, tennis and basketball courts, baseball diamonds, batting cages, warm-up shelters, and public washrooms are open with restrictions in place, and hand-washing/sanitizing stations available.